 1. Deity Wall Paintings

-Traditionally painted on walls and floors by the women of Bihar to invoke divine protection, the humble Madhubanihas come a long way.
-Scenes from Hindu epics, fertility symbols, auspicious birds and beasts are daubed on walls with the paste of newly harvested rice.
+Traditionally painted on walls and floors by the women of Bihar to invoke divine protection, the humble Madhubani wall miniature painting has come a long way.
+Scenes from Hindu epics, fertility symbols, auspicious birds and beasts are drawn on walls with the paste of newly harvested rice.